musejs/v4-validator/README.md

     /**
      * this will fail,
      * because "meal_selection" was "meat",
-     * causing the conditional rules for "meat_selection" to kick in.
+     * causing the conditional rules for "type_of_meat" to kick in.
      */
 });
 ```